AyeCode/geodirectory/readme.txt

 [Addons](https://wpgeodirectory.com/downloads/category/addons/) | [Themes](https://wpgeodirectory.com/downloads/category/themes/) | [Demos](https://demos.ayecode.io/) | [Docs](https://docs.wpgeodirectory.com/) | [Showcase](https://wpgeodirectory.com/category/showcase/)

-Help businesses everywhere get found by the right people with our leading directory plugin that turns any WordPress theme into a powerful search network for users.
+Help businesses everywhere get found by the right people with our leading business directory plugin that turns any WordPress theme into a powerful search network for users.
 Add all your listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.

 Do it all stress-free and in style with 100% compatible WordPress page builders like Gutenberg, Elementor, Beaver Builder, Divi, and Oxygen!

 [youtube https://www.youtube.com/watch?v=fEdOOucOtUg]

-= BE THE GO-TO GUIDING HAND FOR PROFESSIONALS: SAY HELLO TO THE WORLD'S BEST WORDPRESS DIRECTORY PLUGIN =
+= BE THE GO-TO GUIDING HAND FOR PROFESSIONALS: SAY HELLO TO THE WORLD'S BEST WORDPRESS BUSINESS DIRECTORY PLUGIN =

 Our dedicated team continuously refines every point of the search process (since 2011!), so your visitors walk away with a productive session on GeoDirectory every time.